 Things happen and tenants will need to get in touch with you.
 They will need to know where to send the rent checks each month.
 They will need to have a number to call in case of an emergency.
 It is important that you be available as much as possible.
 If there is an emergency, you want to know about it sooner rather than later so that you can do something about it as soon as possible.

-Some individuals have a separate phone number and a separate post office box for their real estate properties.
+Some individuals have a separate phone number and a separate post office box for their real estate properties and Houses For Sale in Malta.
 It helps keep things separate and helps to ensure that they are able to handle all of the communication and financial paperwork.
 If you plan to go on vacation or be unavailable for an extended amount of time, make sure that you have someone handling things for you, visit xperagroup.com.

 Keep Learning New Things